briansimiyuj/doctor-appointment-app/README.md

     b.
 If no data exists in local storage, create sample data with the first 3 patients from the patients array
     c.
 Each appointed patient object has a structure with:
-      i. `patientInfo`: Contains the full patient information object ii. `appointedTime`: Contains the appointment time slot information
+      i. `patientInfo`: Contains the full patient information object
+        - Add medical history to the patient object

+      ii. `appointedTime`: Contains the appointment time slot information
         - For sample data, times are set to "10:00 AM", "11:00 AM", and "12:00 PM" for the first three patients respectively